-The goal of our Montessori Pre-Primary Toddler Program is to provide children, one to 2 years of age, with experiences which will enhance their confidence, independence, and skill level, so that they are essentially comfortable, when entering the larger and more complex primary program.
+The goal of our Montessori Pre-Primary Toddler Program is to provide children, one to 2 years of age,

-The Montessori curriculum for toddlers consists of a variety of Preliminary exercises, Practical Life lessons, and Sensorial and Language activities.
-Other areas of the Montessori curriculum such as Mathematics and Cultural Extensions are introduced, however in-depth study occurs among the older age groups, starting at the Primary level:
+Extensions are introduced, however in-depth study occurs among the older age groups, starting at the Primary level:

 Preliminary Exercises